gvilarino/docker-workshop/3-docker-compose/README.md

 This allows us to leverage the layer cache for each re-build and you can `docker-compose build` for iterating our source... which sucks 😩

-In order for your flow to be quick, you need to be able to re-create the service containers with new contents withouth re-building the whole image.
+In order for your flow to be quick, you need to be able to re-create the service containers with new contents without re-building the whole image.
 So instead of re-building the image, you'll re-create the service container if there's a change in the source files.
 For that you have to _mount_ the local filesystem on top of the containers, like so:

 ```